OpenVan.campβ World of motorhomes — here

 Campervan stolen with sleeping owner and cat inside in New Zealand

-In Whakatāne, New Zealand, a 28-year-old woman stole a parked campervan, unaware that the owner and his cat were sleeping inside.
+A 28-year-old woman stole a parked campervan in Whakatāne, unaware that the owner and his cat were sleeping inside.
 The man woke up, called police, and stayed inside until the vehicle stopped due to a mechanical fault.
-The suspect was arrested; no injuries reported.
+No injuries reported; suspect arrested.

 NZ New Zealand